jedaqsaul/expense-tracker/README.md

 2. Form.jsx collects form input and passes a new expense object up to App
 3. App.jsx updates the list using setExpenses([...expenses, newExpense])
 4. ExpenseTable.jsx receives the updated list and renders the table.

+## Additional features

+- Add a search input above the table
+- As the user tpes, shows only expensess whose names include the text -Real-time filtering

+### What do we need

+- State to hold the searchQuery
+- A way to filter the expenses based on that query
+- Add a search input field above the table